yuzhaouoe/yuzhaouoe.github.io/index.md

 - I enjoy doing research on Deep Learning and working with people both from the academic and industrial world.
 [Simone Scardapane](https://www.sscardapane.it) is my advisor.

-- Currently studying Dynamic and Modular Neural Networks in Deep Learning.
-Fan of Python programming 🧑‍💻🐍!
+- I like programming deep learning models in Python 🧑‍💻🐍